-- Individual Handler Written Training Forms ( English / Spanish )
+- Individual Handler Written Training Record ( English / Spanish )

 Medical Supervision Program - California Code of Regulations, Section 6728 requires employers to provide medical supervision, including periodic cholinesterase blood tests for employees that mix, load or apply organophosphate or N-methyl carbamate pesticides that have the signal word Danger or Warning, the pesticides are used on agricultural products, and the employees use these pesticides for more than 6 days in a 30-day period.

 Respiratory Protection Program - Compliance Assistance .
 The regulation requires employers to assure that employees use approved respiratory equipment in any workplace where respirators are required by label, restricted material permit condition, regulation or employer.